 Please read this before proceeding to use any of the remedies below.

 Flavonoids: an increase in dietary flavonoids has been shown to decrease incidences, duration and severity of URTIs.
-Flavonoids rich foods include green tea, dark chocolate, berries, citrus fruit and leafy green vegetables.
+Flavonoids rich foods include any fruit and vegetables, and notably green tea, dark chocolate, berries, and citrus fruit.

 Probiotics.
-Once again, we come to the importance of gut health.
-Studies have shown probiotics reduce the incidence of respiratory tract infections in children.
-Further trials suggest oral probiotics can stimulate the immune response against pathogens in the respiratory tract.
+Once again, the importance of gut health comes to the fore.
+Studies have shown probiotics reduce the incidence of respiratory tract infections in children and can stimulate the immune response against pathogens in the respiratory tract.

 Cough

 This is caused by excess mucus and is most likely due to an infection such as bronchitis.
-Herbal treatment can help to speed recovery, reduce incidences of coughing and relieve symptoms.
-In these cases, heating and drying herbs are used including ginger and cinnamon.
-Other remedies include swallowing whole garlic cloves, and angelica root, elecampane root, aniseed and fennel.
+In these cases, the old ‘heating and drying’ remedies are used including ginger and cinnamon as above.
+Other remedies include angelica root, pelargonium, elecampane root, aniseed and fennel

 This arises when an irritation causes a tacky type of mucus or no mucus production at all.
-This can be as a result of an infection in the upper passages including pharyngitis, laryngitis and tracheitis; spasm in the bronchial muscle such as with asthma or a tickly cough as a result of a dry irritation.
-In these cases, moistening and soothing expectorants are used.
-These plants often have mucilaginous effects and help to soothe the lining of the respiratory tract including mullein, plantain, marshmallow and liquorice.
+This can be as a result of an infection in the upper passages including pharyngitis, laryngitis and tracheitis; spasm in the bronchial muscle such as with asthma, or a tickly cough as a result of a dry irritation.
+In these cases, ‘moistening and soothing’ expectorants are used.
+These plants often have mucilaginous properties which appear to soothe the respiratory tract muscles (perhaps by reflex from the upper gut).
+They include mullein, plantain, marshmallow and licorice.

 Vapour rubs.
 These have been shown to reduce symptoms of cough, congestion and sleep difficulty associated with upper respiratory tract infections.
 Proprietary ointments and oils based on menthol and eucalyptus are most often used.

-Uva ursi: Also known as bear berry, its use is well documented and used widely across Europe as a medicinal product.
+Uva ursi: Also known as bearberry, its use is well documented as a medicine across Europe.
 It is used for treatment of symptoms associated with urinary tract infections including burning sensations during urination and frequent urination.
-It is best to rule out any serious condition with a doctor before considering the use of Uva ursi.
+It is best to rule out any serious condition with a doctor before considering the use of uva ursi.

 Cranberry: Clinical results have shown cranberry can reduce the risk of an UTI by up to 26%, and can prevent UTI recurrence.
 Results also show that cranberry extract is more effective than the juice.
 Cranberry has been shown to reduce the adhesion of pathogenic organisms to the urinary wall (including E.coli).